roberte3/Dragonblog/README.md

     Using and listening to subscriptions [link](subscriptions.md)
 6. Multi-Node Dragonchain
     Using kubernetes, minikube and docker to setup L1-L4 nodes [link](k8.md)
+7. Publishing on Bitcoin
+    Sending information to the public blockchain from Dragonchain.
-7. DragonClicker
+8. DragonClicker
-    A node.js application based on cow-clicker that using a dragonchain backed virtual currency.
+    A node.js application based on cow-clicker that using a Dragonchain backed virtual currency.